-- Spencer T. Olin Professor in Arts and Sciences, Washington University in St. Louis
+- Department of Economics, Washington University in St. Louis

 Dr. North was editor of the Journal of Economic History for five years and president of the Economic History Association in 1972.
 He was a twenty-year member of the Board of Directors of the National Bureau of Economic Research until 1986.
-He is also professor of history and a fellow of the Center in Political Economy.
-He is a fellow of the American Academy of Arts and Sciences and has served as president of the Economic History Association and the Western Economic Association.
+He was also professor of history and a fellow of the Center in Political Economy.
+He was a fellow of the American Academy of Arts and Sciences and has served as president of the Economic History Association and the Western Economic Association.
 In 1987, he was elected to the American Academy of Arts and Sciences.

 Dr. North received his BA in 1942 and his PhD in 1952 from the University of California at Berkeley.
 He also served as a U.S. Merchant Marine from 1942 to 1946 and was an instructor in celo-navigation from 1944 to 1946.
 An active scholar until his health started failing, Dr. North passed away in November 2015 at the age of 95.